All Episodes

 Thank you for having me on.

-Uh they have a bunch of weapons out there.
+They have a bunch of weapons out there.

 But I want to be very clear.

-What you're saying here is is that you can take a weapon that is legal and turn it into an illegal weapon or a semi-automatic into an automatic.
+What you're saying here is that you can take a weapon that is legal and turn it into an illegal weapon or a semi-automatic into an automatic.

 Exactly.

-Anyone can do it with a simple search on Google or ask Alexa.
+Anyone can do it with a simple search on Google or Ask Alexa.

-You know, ultimately, John I mean, that's such a good point.
+I mean, that's such a good point.

 But by the way, so does Chicago.